 - a.
-Employees (or their spouse or dependent children) receiving tuition remission or student tuition credits as applicable are responsible for the payment of all other educational costs, including fees (application, laboratory, etc.), books and supplies. - Employees (or their spouse or dependent children) must apply for admission and meet all admissions standards for the desired course/program. - c.
+For enrollment in any State-supported course or program at the undergraduate or graduate level in the UMass system but excluding the University of Massachusetts Medical School and the University of Massachusetts Law School located at UMass Dartmouth, eligible employees, spouses, or dependent children shall be entitled to student tuition credits equal to the value of any tuition waivers, grants or scholarships identified in Chapter 15 of the General Laws or any other General or Special Law as determined by the University of Massachusetts. - b.
+For enrollment in any State-supported course or program at the undergraduate or graduate level at any State University or College or Community College, full tuition remission shall apply. - c.
+For enrollment in any non-State-supported course or program offered through continuing education, including any community service course or program at any State University, College or Community College, fifty percent (50%) tuition remission shall apply. - d.
+Tuition remission shall apply to non-credit as well as credit-bearing courses. - 3.
+Limitations - a.
+Employees (or their spouse or dependent children) receiving tuition remission or student tuition credits as applicable are responsible for the payment of all other educational costs, including fees (application, laboratory, etc.), books and supplies. - b.
+Employees (or their spouse or dependent children) must apply for admission and meet all admissions standards for the desired course/program. - c.
 Admission to all courses/programs in continuing education is on a space available basis.
 Further, each local campus, administration reserves the right to cancel any continuing education course in which a minimum number of full tuition-paying students, as determined by the administration, have not enrolled. - d.
 Tuition remission or student tuition credits benefits are non-transferable. - e.
 Employees who take a course on their own campus shall be allowed to take such course without payment of fees.
 This fee waiver does not apply to other payments that represent reimbursements to a college for out-ofpocket expenditures.
 These excluded expenditures include but are not limited to any costs payable to a third party vendor (which would include payment for any course offered in the name of the college by any such vendor), lab fees, fees for IDs (if necessary), copying charges, fees for items of equipment/materials/supplies or the like, the cost of trips, the cost of personal services rendered on a one-to-one basis (e.g. directed/independent studies), if applicable.
 It is not the intent of the parties to assess fees to employees for general non-specific overhead expenditures or costs not directly attributable to the employee's course enrollment.